MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-LogonStatistics.md

 When you specify a value for the Server parameter, the command returns logon statistics for all the mailboxes on all the databases, including recovery databases, on the specified server.
 If you don't specify this parameter, the command returns logon statistics for the local server.

 This parameter accepts pipeline input from the Get-ExchangeServer and Get-MailboxServer commands.

-!!!
-Exchange Server 2013

-This parameter is reserved for internal Microsoft use.

 ```yaml
 Type: ServerIdParameter